 Sirturo can cause serious and sometimes fatal side effects.
 This medicine should be used only if you have no other treatment options.
-Use only the prescribed dose of Sirturo, and do not use it for longer than your doctor recommends.
-Follow all patient instructions for safe use.
-Talk with your doctor about your individual risks and benefits of using this medicine.
+Use only the prescribed dose of this medication, and follow all patient instructions for safe use.

 Sirturo can affect your heart rhythm, especially if you also take certain other medicines.
-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with Sirturo, especially an antibiotic, anti-malaria medication, migraine headache medication, medicine for depression or mental illness, heart rhythm medicine, cancer medicine, or medicine to prevent or treat nausea and vomiting.
+Tell your doctor about all medicines you use, and those you start or stop using during your treatment with this medicine.

 Before taking this medicine